Pay early to avoid paying interest

 You can make early Inheritance Tax payments before you know the exact amount the estate owes (this is known as a ‘payment on account’).

-HM Revenue and Customs (HMRC) will charge you interest if you don’t pay all the tax the estate owes by the due date.
-If you won’t know how much Inheritance Tax the estate owes by the time the payment is due, a payment on account can help you avoid some of the interest.
+HM Revenue and Customs (HMRC) will charge you interest if you do not pay all the tax the estate owes by the due date.
+If you will not know how much Inheritance Tax the estate owes by the time the payment is due, a payment on account can help you avoid some of the interest.